rcereceda/portfolio_example/README.md

-# portfolio_example
+# Simple Portfolio Example

 Simple portfolio example written in Ruby.

 The current example can handle only one Stock at a time.
-If we add name attribute to Stock will allow to manage multiple Stocks.
+If we add a name attribute to Stock class it will allow to manage multiple Stocks.

 ## Usage